flutter/website/src/deployment/ios.md

 Read more about iOS versioning at [Core Foundation Keys][] on the Apple Developer's site.

-You may also override the `pubspec.yaml` build name and number in Xcode:
+You can also override the `pubspec.yaml` build name and number in Xcode:

 1. Open `Runner.xcworkspace` in your app's `ios` folder.
 1. Select **Runner** in the Xcode project navigator, then select the